 All pupils have access to a range of opportunities.

 Pupils have access to a wide range of opportunities, including work experience and mentoring.

 “From the start, pupils receive effective targeted support to help them meet their ambitions.
 Pupils are well prepared to make choices, for example for GCSE and post 16 options."
 They “…enjoy a wide range of extra-curricular clubs, including in music, drama, sports and debating.
 Leaders enrich this programme with links to businesses and organisations that are based locally.”

 Pupils at Westminster City School feel like a ‘family’.

 "Pupils spoke enthusiastically about the School’s environment and how happy they feel to come into school each day.
 They stated that “the School community feels like a family.”

 “A comprehensive programme of assemblies is also used to promote pupils’ spiritual, moral, social and cultural development.
 Pupils are encouraged to develop an understanding of different identities and the importance of respect and tolerance.”

 Westminster City School’s Sixth Form provision is a popular choice for pupils.

 “The sixth form is increasingly popular, and leaders use the School’s location to enrich learning and provide additional opportunities for pupils.”

-In the sixth form expert teachers offer clear instruction, and students feel strongly supported.
+In the sixth form, expert teachers offer clear instructions and students feel strongly supported.
 Teachers give students regular feedback on their work and address any misconceptions.
 Sixth Form students spoke positively about this, as well as about the quality of careers advice they receive.”